 Renée Florio - South CTE Instructor, South CTE Program Completer

 Renée Florio brings more than twenty years teaching experience in computer and business courses, such as office skills, business management/accounting, computer applications and Web development.
-Ms. Florio has worked at Lake Washington School District (LWSD), Northshore School District, Renton Technical College, and the Seattle Indian Center.
+Renée has worked at Lake Washington School District (LWSD), Northshore School District, Renton Technical College, and the Seattle Indian Center.
 Prior to that, she worked five years as a computer technician for the LWSD.
-Ms. Florio has a Bachelor of Science in secondary vocational education and a Masters Degree in educational technology.
-She also has received a secondary and post-secondary Career and Technical Education (CTE) certification from South Seattle Community College (SSCC).
-She was selected to be on the program’s Advisory Committee, recently named the Professional Education Advisory Committee, serving as both chair and committee member.
+Renée has a Bachelor of Science in secondary vocational education and a Master’s degree in educational technology.
+She also has received a secondary and post-secondary Career and Technical Education (CTE) certification from South Seattle.
+She serves on the program’s Advisory Committee, as both chair and committee member.
 She instructs and mentors teacher candidates in this teacher’s certification preparation program.
 This includes History and Philosophy of Education, Integrating Technology into the Classroom, Tech Challenges, and observing teacher candidates during their culminating classroom experiences (the Practicum).
 She feels that this program is “all about sending out quality teachers to the young people in CTE classrooms around the State.”

 Barbara Lynch's background includes a BA in sociology/psychology and a BS in business education and marketing from Central Washington University, an MBA in information systems from City University, as well as continuing education in the computer and technology field.
 She has been an entrepreneur for many years in the computer industry, and has taught in the high school, community college, and four-year university and graduate level educational environments and enjoys teaching very much.
-Ms. Lynch is a member of the faculty of Franklin High School in the Seattle School District and has been very involved in Career and Technical Education programs.
+Barbara is a member of the faculty of Franklin High School in the Seattle School District and has been very involved in Career and Technical Education programs.
 At present, Barbara is pursuing her doctorate in Educational Leadership, P-12 Principal Certification, and her Career and Technical Education (CTE) program administration certification.

 Thomas Mosby, Ph.D. -

-Tammy H. Price - CTE Teacher; Everett School District CTE Teacher, South CTE Instructor, South CTE Program Completer
+Tammy H. Price - Everett School District CTE Teacher, South CTE Instructor, South CTE Program Completer

 Tammy H. Price has been teaching Floriculture, a Career and Technical Education course since 2002 at Everett High School in Everett Public Schools and as an occasional summer course at Sno-Isle Tech Skills Center in Mukilteo.
-She completed her CTE Teaching Certification here in our SSCC Program in 2007.
-Tammy has served on our program's Professional Education Advisory Committee since 2007 as well.
+She completed her CTE Teaching Certification at South’s program in 2007.
+Tammy has served on South’s Professional Education Advisory Committee since 2007.
 Her previous work experience included 12 years in the floral industry as a floral designer and flower shop manager.
-She has an AS in Horticulture from Louisiana Tech University, a BA in Culture/Literature/Arts from UW-Bothell, as well as a Master's Degree in Educational Technology and a Graduate Certificate in Online Teaching from Boise State University where she was invited to join Kappa Delta Pi an Honor Society for outstanding educational professionals.
+She has an AS in Horticulture from Louisiana Tech University, a BA in Culture/Literature/Arts from UW-Bothell, as well as a Master's degree in Educational Technology and a Graduate Certificate in Online Teaching from Boise State University where she was invited to join Kappa Delta Pi an Honor Society for outstanding educational professionals.

 Dr. Shepherd Siegel is the Project Lead the Way Director of School Engagement for Washington and Alaska.
 He is also the current (2013) President for the Washington Association for Career and Technical Education.
-He led the CTE effort for Seattle Public Schools.
-With a background in music, disability, research, and writing, Dr. Siegel developed the Career Ladders transition program for students with special needs and managed the San Francisco Bridges from School to Work project for the Marriott Foundation.
+He led the CTE effort for Seattle Public Schools from 1996 until 2013.
+With a background in music, disability, research, and writing, Shepherd developed the Career Ladders transition program for students with special needs and managed the San Francisco Bridges from School to Work project for the Marriott Foundation.
 Shortly after completing his doctorate at UC Berkeley, his Career Ladders program received a national award from the Department of Labor, and the associated video won a Bronze Apple from the National Educational Film and Video Festival.
 Leadership of the King County Vocational/Special Education Cooperative directly preceded his tenure with Seattle, where the development of Personalization, Adult World Immersion, and Common Intellectual Mission—the three Design Principles of the New Urban High Schools—have unified CTE activities with the broader high school reform initiative in Seattle.
-Dr. Siegel has worked to strengthen academy development, work-based learning for all high school students, career pathways, and tech prep at the secondary level.
+Shepherd has worked to strengthen academy development, work-based learning for all high school students, career pathways, and tech prep at the secondary level.
 He has also promoted a number of programs and systemic changes at the elementary and middle schools.
 In 2002, he participated in the Greater Seattle Chamber of Commerce's Leadership Tomorrow program, and in 2004, joined with Seattle University’s Dean of Engineering to co-chair the Washington State Coalition for Engineering Education.
-In 2005, Dr. Siegel received the Outstanding Career and Technical Educator Award for Region V of the Association for Career & Technical Education.
-Dr. Siegel is currently President of Washington Association of Vocational Administrators (WAVA)—an association of CTE administrators, and chairs the board of the UMO Theater Ensemble.
+In 2005, Shepherd received the Outstanding Career and Technical Educator Award for Region V of the Association for Career & Technical Education.
+He has served as President, Elect and Past, of Washington Association of Vocational Administrators (WAVA)—an association of CTE administrators from 2006-2008, and chaired the board of the UMO Theater Ensemble from 2003-2013.
 He is also writing a book about the socially transforming power of play.